andypiper/my-glitch-in-bio/NOTES.md

 - added Stack Overflow and Ko-fi icons to `social.html` footer
   - used SVGs from [Iconify](https://iconify.design/)
 - borrowed [Tweet links](https://glitch.com/~tweet-links) template, updated to use timelines as well as Tweets and customised params to match theme
+- I decided I wanted a different image for the favicon/homescreen icon than on the page itself, so I added `avatarImageAlt` to settings

 # TODO / ideas